DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 ## Inserting the extra header row

-Checkout for the existing import the tree to infer which controls are needed in addition (Basically just a horizontal layout container + inlcuding buttons + a rectangle to fill the rest).
+Checkout for the existing import the tree to infer which controls are needed in addition (Basically just a horizontal layout container + including buttons + a rectangle to fill the rest).
 Since this is nothing new compared to the first step of the wizard no further details are given.

 <br><img src="./images/appr_list_blueprint_hdr_ctrls.png" /><br>